Maghull

 Don't miss Formby Nature Reserve's nature reserves if visiting the area around Maghull.

-Don't miss New Brighton, Eastham, Upton, Wallasey Village, West Kirby, Thurstaston, and Thornton Hough's villages if visiting the area around Maghull.
+The area around Maghull boasts some of the best villages including New Brighton, Eastham, Upton, Wallasey Village, West Kirby, Thurstaston, and Thornton Hough.

 Maghull is near some unmissable country parks like Wirral Country Park,